NuGet/Home/implemented/2021/PackageSourceMapping.md

 Older tooling will ignore the Package Source Mapping configuration.
 To use this feature, ensure all your build environments use compatible tooling versions.

-Package Source Mappings will apply to all project types – including .NET Framework – as long as compatible tooling is used for build and restore.
+Package Source Mappings will apply to all project types as long as compatible tooling is used for build and restore.

 ## Summary